USEPA/BMDS/docs/source/installation.md

 # Installation

-We recommend installing `bmds-ui` on your computer, which makes it possible to run both **BMDS Desktop** for a user interface and **pybmds** for scripting.
+We recommend installing `bmds-ui` on your computer; this makes it possible to run both **BMDS Desktop** for a user interface and **pybmds** for scripting.
 This guide describes the basics from how to install python, to setting up an environment, to installing the specific packages.

 :::{note}